This is my Thrivecart review a few months after purchasing it for my business.

 The possibilities are just endless.

-Just think about anything you’d love to automate in your business.
+Think about anything you’d love to automate in your business.
 To give you an idea – you can set a text message to be sent automatically straight to your phone when a new purchase is made, or when a physical product needs to be fulfilled, etc.

-My Favorite Feature #6: ThriveCart Dunning Capability
+Favorite Feature #6: Dunning Capability

 See, customer cards expire.
 Get changed.
 Lost or stolen.